503rd Infantry Regiment (United States): World War II

 On 14 February 1942, just two months after the American entry into World War II, the 503rd Parachute Infantry Regiment was formed, under the command of Lieutenant Colonel William M. "Bud" Miley.
 The regiment's 1st and 2nd Battalions were formed at Fort Benning, Georgia, from the 503rd and 504th Parachute Battalions, respectively.
-En route to Australia, the 503rd picked up a third battalion in Panama, where they had been undergoing jungle training.
-Unlike many other airborne units, which were deployed in the European Theater of Operations (ETO), the 503rd was the first airborne regiment to fight in the Pacific, and as an independent unit.
+In May 1942, the 503rd's 2nd Battalion was detached and sailed to Scotland, where it trained and would later take part in the Allied invasion of German-occupied North Africa in November 1942.
+This unit was later redesignated the 2nd Battalion, 509th Parachute Infantry.
+It would ultimately be the only battalion in its regiment, that existed in name only with no active regimental headquarters, and would later be redesignated the 509th Parachute Infantry Battalion in 1944.